shupershuff/Diablo2RLoader/README.md

 **Q:** I get 2FA/MFA Battlenet prompts on my screen but even though I approve, when the game loads it won't show online characters.<br>
 **A1:** Bad news here sorry, Diablo does not work with MFA enabled when launching the game from a shortcut with parameters.
 Blame Blizzard, their MFA solution overall isn't great either.<br>
 **A2:** That said, it is possible to connect if you utilise the Auth Token method instead of Parameters.
-You need to set this up (See Auth Token steps in [Setup Your Accounts](#3-setup-your-accounts)) and enable in config.xml by changing 'AuthenticationMethod' option from "Parameter" to "Token".
+You need to set this up (See Auth Token steps in [Setup Your Accounts](#3-setup-your-accounts)).

 **Q:** I would like to say "Thankyou".
 How do I do that?<br>
 **A:** Please pay my entire mortgage.
 Thanks in advance.
 Or [D2JSP funny money](https://forums.d2jsp.org/gold.php?i=1328510).
 Or your [local animal charity](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 Or just a message to say thanks.
 It's rewarding to me to know that this is helping people :)<br>